xlxs4/bacteria-phage-abm/README.md

 # Description

-This is a far from complete attempt on toying around with NetLogo.
 Was my final essay for the ABM course on SFI.
-It's bad; proceed with care.

 The course was broken down into the following:
 1. What is Agent-Based Modeling?